About the Clemente Course

 In general, our classes meet Tuesdays and Thursdays from 6:00 – 8:30 pm from early January through mid June.
 Each class is limited to 25 students.

 Students who successfully complete the course will receive six credits from Bard College.
 Students completing the course, but not meeting the requirements for college credit, will receive a Bard College Certificate of Achievement.

-Here is a Sample Class schedule from 2012.
+Here is a Sample Class schedule.